-This page details the steps for creating a character for the Pathfinder Society.
-These steps mirror those in the Pathfinder Player Core and Pathfinder Core Rulebook with a few additional Pathfinder Society-specific rules and benefits.
+Creating a character for Pathfinder Society play follows the steps in the Pathfinder Player Core with a few additional Pathfinder Society-specific rules and benefits.

 Character Sheets

 There is no standard character sheet format required.
-The only requirements are that the information be legible, clear, and reviewable by the GM.
+Character sheets must be legible, clear, and reviewable by the GM.
+Blank character sheets for Pathfinder can be found at:

 Character Creation Remastered